debugmeAI/NVROX/README.md

 ## 📬 Contact

-For questions or business inquiries, reach out via [email@example.com] or submit an issue in the repository.
+For questions or support, please open an issue or contact [debugmeAI](https://github.com/debugmeAI)